Computer Science Resume Guide: Templates, Examples, and Formats

 Creating a One-Page Resume

 Recent graduates should keep their resumes to one page for clarity and impact.
-Conciseness is essential.
+Concise is essential.
 Communicate your strengths effectively within this space.
 Start by outlining what you want to include in two to three sentences.

 Adding Personal Projects and Publications